ksob/beskar/README.md

 -   **Advanced Bot Detection:** Multi-layered defense using JavaScript challenges and invisible honeypots to filter out malicious bots while allowing legitimate ones.
 -   **Modular Architecture:** Devise-specific code is isolated in separate services for maintainability and extensibility.
 -   **Rails-Native Architecture:** Built as a mountable `Rails::Engine`, it leverages `ActiveJob` and `Rails.cache` for high performance and low overhead.
--   **Real-Time Dashboard (Coming Soon):** A mountable dashboard to visualize security events and monitor threats as they happen.
+-   **Security Dashboard:** A mountable web interface for monitoring security events, managing IP bans, and viewing statistics.
+Features configurable authentication, real-time filtering, and export capabilities.
+See [Dashboard Authentication](#dashboard-authentication) section below.

 ## Installation